whitfijs-jw/Volvo240-DigitalDash/README.md

 1. SSH (ethernet)

-**TODO: More and better information here** After boot the pi will be configured with a static ip address of 192.168.42.2.
+After boot the pi will be configured with a static ip address of 192.168.42.2.
 Assuming you're running a version of linux that has network-manager you can run some variation of the following after connecting the pi to your computer with an ethernet cable:

 `nmcli con add con-name dash-target type ethernet ifname <your-ethernet-interface> ip4 192.168.42.1/24`